RaghvendraSinghA/concepts/Life-Skills/Topic_SQL.md

 # 5. SQL Aggregations

-Aggregate functions perform calculations on multiple rows.
+Aggregate functions perform calculations on a group of rows and return a single result.

 ---